KieranPritchard/Password-Strength-Checker/ReadMe.md

 This project is a password strength checker, its purpose is to test passwords to check how effective they are againist guessing/brute-force attacks.

-The reason for doing this project, is because i had recently finished doing an online cyber security course.
+The reason for doing this project, is because I had recently finished doing an online cyber security course.
 One of the units of the course was about password security, mainly about how to passwords protect infomation.
-So, i decided in doing this as a project that is related to the infomation i learned about in the course
+So, i decided in doing this as a project that is related to the infomation I learned about in the course

 For this project I decided to use Python, although I want to make a website version of this project in the future.
 This is part of a few projects related to what I learned during the course.